• Skip to primary navigation

 Depending on the type of matcha, you may find that the pudding gets a bit more powdery as it sits, but it still tastes perfectly fine.

-To freeze, add the chilled pudding to an airtight, freezer-safe container or baggie and freeze for up to 1 month.
+Yes!
+Add to an airtight, freezer-safe container or baggie and freeze for up to 1 month.
 Thaw overnight in the fridge.

-Keto Matcha Chia Pudding
+Keto Matcha Chia Pudding?

 As this makes 3 servings, each serving has 19.2 grams of carbs and 15.5 grams of fiber, which comes to 3.7 grams of net carbs per serving.